 Cocadas are a type of cookie or coconut maroon, made with grated fresh coconut, egg whites, condensed milk, sugar and vanilla.
 Coconut maroons are naturally gluten-free.
 And they are so easy to make that they have been adopted by many Latin American countries under different names.
-Most Caribbean countries refer to them as “coquitos”.
-However, there are some variations in ingredients and techniques between the recipes of one country and another.

 There is no right way or wrong way to eat this traditional coconut dessert.
 You can enjoy them plain or add toppings such as cinnamon, powdered sugar, chopped nuts, dulce de leche, or manjar blanco.